JimMcL/Distfor/README.md

 ### Worked example

 I have a shape file called `mymap`, polygons are in layer `patches`, and the ID column is named `patch_ID`.
-I have decided to break the job into 3 blocks, because I have access to 3 computers called A, B and C. Each computer has R installed and I have copied my shapefile and the `distfor` scripts to a working directory/folder on each computer.
+I have decided to break the job into 3 blocks, because I have access to 3 computers named A, B and C. Each computer has R installed and I have copied my shapefile and the `distfor` scripts to a working directory/folder on each computer.

 On computer A, I run: